hazel410/balatroGay_hotfix/README.md

 # Balatro Gay Mod

 Changes a "Straight" into a "Gay".
+Also changes "Venus" into "Penis" as a bonus.

 Originally made for balamod, but this fork is for Steammodded